hashicorp/vault-action/README.md

             ci npm_token
 ```

-## Mashing - Secrets in Logs
+## Masking - Hidding Secrets from Logs

-This action uses Github Action's built in masking, so all variables will automatically be masked (aka hidden) if printed to the console or to logs.
+This action uses GitHub Action's built-in masking, so all variables will automatically be masked (aka hidden) if printed to the console or to logs.
+**This only obscures secrets from output logs.** If someone has the ability to edit your workflows, then they are able to read and therefore write secrets to somewhere else just like normal GitHub Secrets.